NYPD Excessive Force Heightened Tensions During Protests Over George Floyd's Death, DOI Report Finds

 WATCH: Mayor Bill de Blasio Discusses DOI Report Findings

-The DOI said that in order to restore trust the mayor and the City Council should consolidate police oversight into a single agency with an independent board.
-They also recommended that the police commissioner name a deputy commissioner to handle oversight.
+“If you don’t know there are people who peacefully voice their concerns, and all you know is going after bad guys all the time, you tend to think that everyone is a bad guy.
+If all you do is use a hammer, everything looks like a nail to you,” Adams said.

+Lynch pointed out that over 400 officers were injured during the protest.

-And, in an unusual move, Mayor Bill de Blasio put out a video message to New Yorkers.
+In an unusual move, de Blasio put out a video message to New Yorkers.

 “I read this report, and I agree with it.
 I agree with its analysis and I agree with its recommendations.
 Because it makes very clear we got to do something different, and we got to do something better,” he said.